-I have already explained the use of reciting words in the books, Sammā-diţţhi 2 and Sammā-diţţhi 3.
-You need to learn well the right meditation method contrasted to the wrong meditation method.
+I have already explained the use of reciting words in the books, Sammā-diṭṭhi 2 and Sammā-diṭṭhi 3.
+You need to learn well the right meditation method contrasted with the wrong meditation method.
 Then you should follow the right meditation method which is harmonious to your disposition.
 In meditating you need to know your disposition so that you can meditate using the method which is harmonious to your disposition.
-For instance, those who have a thinker's disposition and who, therefore, can attain emancipation by the use of capable wisdom (paññāvimutti) can meditate only at the stage of earnest concentration.
+For instance, those who have a thinker's disposition and who, therefore, can attain emancipation by the use of capable wisdom (paññā-vimutti) can meditate only at the stage of earnest concentration.
 It is difficult or impossible for them to meditate to full calmness.
 Afterwards, they like to think of different things.
 If they did not have the contemplative technique to contemplate Dhamma all around them, they would think along the stream of the world, hence their minds would stray.
 They would feel grumpy and disturbed and could not keep meditating.
-They would want to meditate to calm mind, but they could not achieve it, and would feel discouraged.
+They would want to meditate to a calm state of mind, but they could not achieve it and would feel discouraged.
 This is about those who meditate without knowing their disposition.
 They waste their time for nothing.

-If you already have the disposition for paññāvimutti it is good enough to meditate to earnest concentration.
-After achieving earnest concentration if you like to think, you can lead the concentrated mind to contemplate Dhamma with wisdom.
+If you already have the disposition for paññā-vimutti it is good enough to meditate to earnest concentration.
+After achieving earnest concentration, if you like to think, you can lead the concentrated mind to contemplate Dhamma with wisdom.
 You need to prepare your conceptual thinking to contemplate with wisdom before you draw the mind into the stage of earnest concentration.
 Then once in earnest concentration you can contemplate continuously with wisdom.
 Your Dhamma practice will progress by doing it that way.

-Those who have the propensity or disposition of tranquil mind (cetovimutti) do not want to think about anything.
+Those who have the propensity or disposition of the tranquil minded (ceto-vimutti) do not want to think about anything.
 They are not able to train their minds to contemplate things all around them as to their nature of impermanence, suffering, and being non-self, as things really are.
-Since they have the propensity for cetovimutti, they like to meditate to calm mind.
+Since they have the propensity for ceto-vimutti, they like to meditate to a calm state of mind.
 After they withdraw the mind out of the calmness, their minds are in equanimity.
 They do not want to think or exercise their wisdom because they are afraid that if they think about things all around them, their calm minds may develop stray thoughts, which may disturb their calm minds.
 After a short while, the tranquility in their minds shall regress.
 They then relapse to meditate until their minds become calm again, repeatedly.
-Thus there is no progression in their Dhamma practice.
-Like a blind man rows a boat in a pond.
-He will row the boat in circles, even though there is a way out of the pond which is wide open for him, he can not see it.
+Thus, there is no progression in their Dhamma practice.
+This is like a blind man rowing a boat in a pond.
+He will row the boat in circles, even though there is a way out of the pond which is wide open for him, he cannot see it.
 As the blind man is, so are those who lack wisdom in meditating.
 Eventually their wrong meditation methods become delusive (moha-samādhi).
 The pleasurable happiness from the tranquil meditation enthralls them.